capytaine/capytaine/docs/notes_about_beaking_changes_in_3.0.rst

   Computation intensive mesh transformations should be done with a dedicated meshing tool and not directly in Capytaine anyway.
   If you find yourself nonetheless struggling with performance issues of the new mesh module in Capytaine, please open an issue on Github.

 * Different quality checks suite for given meshes.

+* Rotations and symmetries are only available around the main axis.
+The ``Plane`` and ``Axis`` objects have been removed.
+  Most transformation can still be performed by combining translation, rotation and mirroring.
+  More complex transformations should be done in a dedicated meshing software.

 * If no name is provided, no generic name is given to the mesh, no name is used.
   Meshes' names are only useful to keep track of Python objects, since printing the full list of points and faces is not very convenient.